Tuatara: Northern tuatara

 S. punctatus punctatus naturally occurs on 29 islands, and its population is estimated to be over 60,000 individuals.
 In 1996, 32 adult northern tuatara were moved from Moutoki Island to Moutohora.
 The carrying capacity of Moutohora is estimated at 8,500 individuals, and the island could allow public viewing of wild tuatara.
 In 2003, 60 northern tuatara were introduced to Tiritiri Matangi Island from Middle Island in the Mercury group.
 They are occasionally seen sunbathing by visitors to the island.

 A mainland release of S.p. punctatus occurred in 2005 in the heavily fenced and monitored Karori Sanctuary.
 The second mainland release took place in October 2007, when a further 130 were transferred from Stephens Island to the Karori Sanctuary.
 In early 2009, the first recorded wild-born offspring were observed.

 Captive breeding

 The first successful breeding of tuatara in captivity is believed to have achieved by Sir Algernon Thomas at either his University offices or residence in Symonds Street in the late 1880s or his new home, Trewithiel, in Mount Eden in the early 1890s.

 Several tuatara breeding programmes are active in New Zealand.
 Southland Museum and Art Gallery in Invercargill was the first institution to have a tuatara breeding programme; starting in 1986 they bred S. punctatus and have focused on S. guntheri more recently.

 Hamilton Zoo, Auckland Zoo and Wellington Zoo also breed tuatara for release into the wild.
 At Auckland Zoo in the 1990s it was discovered that tuatara have temperature-dependent sex determination.

-The Victoria University of Wellington maintains a research programme into the captive breeding of tuatara, and the Pukaha / Mount Bruce National Wildlife Centre keeps a pair and a juvenile.
+The Victoria University of Wellington maintains a research programme into the captive breeding of tuatara, and the Pūkaha / Mount Bruce National Wildlife Centre keeps a pair and a juvenile.

 The WildNZ Trust has a tuatara breeding enclosure at Ruawai.
 One notable captive breeding success story took place in January 2009, when all 11 eggs belonging to 110 year-old tuatara Henry and 80 year-old tuatara Mildred hatched.
 This story is especially remarkable as Henry required surgery to remove a cancerous tumour in order to successfully breed.

 In January 2016, Chester Zoo, England, announced that they succeeded in breeding the tuatara in captivity for the first time outside its homeland.